ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 mechanism is responsible for choosing, from among the current parents and offspring, the individuals that will survive for the next generation.
 Examples could be the *generational* and the *replace-worst* survivor selection strategies.
 * **Stopping criterion**.
-One of the most frequently used stopping criteria are the execution time or the number of evaluations involving the objective functions of the problem being solved.
+Some of the most frequently used stopping criteria are the execution time, the number of generations, and the number of evaluations involving the objective functions of the problem being solved.

 ## Parent selection mechanisms